Obson Dynamo F.C.: Liga TDP (2022–present)

 In July 2021, Obson Dynamo announced its intention to make the jump to the professional ranks and join the third-tier Liga TDP the following year.
 The last team from Ciudad Obregón to play in the league, Guerreros de Obregón, disappeared in 2017.

 Ahead of their first season in 2022–23, Obson Dynamo were placed in Group XVII, consisting of teams from Baja California, Chihuahua and Sonora.
 The squad was made up of 25 local players, ranging from ages 16 to 20.
 In their league debut, they suffered a 1–0 defeat to Cobras Fut Premier.
 It was not until their fourth match, a 1–1 draw with Chihuahua, that Francisco "Tomatero" Valenzuela scored Obson Dynamo's first professional goal and the team earned its first points in Liga TDP.
 Even then, they lost a penalty shootout following regulation time, which was mandated due to league rules, earning one point while Chihuahua earned two.

 On 1 October 2022, Obson Dynamo defeated Cimarrones de Sonora III by a score of 3–0 for their first victory at the professional level.
 They finished the season ninth in their group with a record of five wins, five draws and 10 losses.

 Stadium

 Obson Dynamo F.C. plays its home matches at Campo Hundido ITSON, a football stadium located at the ITSON Unidad Deportiva in Ciudad Obregón.
 The stadium is located on the grounds of the main campus of the Sonora Institute of Technology and has a capacity of 3,000 people.

-The team previously played at Estadio Manuel Piri Sagasta, another football stadium in the city.
+The team previously played at the Estadio Manuel "Piri" Sagasta.